OctopusDeploy/blog/blog/2025-05/tpf/index.md

 - Ensuring bug fixes, performance improvements, and security enhancements aren't blocked by new features and can deploy to production in the same pipeline as soon as they are ready.
 - Quality is built-in to every step of the process, and not allowing non-useful functionality or critical issues reach users.

-There are many ways to accomplish Continuous Delivery.
+There are many ways to solve those challenges.
 As a company, we believe the best approach is implementing TPF:

 - [[T]runk based development](https://trunkbaseddevelopment.com/) for making small incremental changes instead of long-lived feature branches.
 - [[P]rogressive delivery](https://octopus.com/blog/common-deployment-patterns-and-how-to-set-them-up-in-octopus) for frequent zero-downtime deployments of small incremental changes.